cacophony-wj/licentia_black/README.md

 You should **ALWAYS** run the "RUN ME FIRST" recording since this establishes the baseline for the games settings.
 To do so, click the recording, click OK, close the MCM menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
 Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.
 If you are on any profile but _BLACK_ you may receive warnings about missing options.
 They are unimportant.
 Skip them.

-If you are on an adult profile and prefer some of the women in the game be "futanari" (look it up) run the recording entitled "RUN ME TO ADD FUTA". _This will not make your PC into a futanari._ To do so you will need to find the "Player" options in the MCM and select "ERF Futanari CBBE" as your schlong.
+If you are on an adult profile and prefer some of the women in the game be "futanari" (look it up) run the recording entitled "LET THERE BE FUTA". _This will not make your PC into a futanari._ To do so you will need to find the "Player" options in the MCM and select "ERF Futanari CBBE" as your schlong.
 The schlong can be adjusted from RaceMenu.

-If you want the game to be significantly harder, run the "RUN ME TO MAKE IT HARDER" recording.
-This will add far more enemies to dungeons and encounters, toughen them up, and make dragons a major pain in the bahookas.
-It is not as difficult as the old "HARD AS FUCK" recording because that option received quite a few crash reports due to the immense number of enemies.
+If you want the game to be significantly harder, run the "Make it hard" recording.
+This will add boatloads of enemies to dungeons and encounters, toughen them up, and make dragons into a hair-pulling challenge.
+This recording is not recommended on midrange or low-end systems.

-If you want the game to over-emphasize sexual encounters do the "RUN ME TO MAKE IT SLUTTIER" recording.
+If you want to make it easier to score in adult scenarios, do the "Make it Slutty" recording.
 This will make NPCs proposition you as well as make them more receptive to your advances.
-It does little else.

-Any combination of recordings may be run except the first.
-You must at least run the first recording.
+Any combination of recordings may be run except the first. **YOU MUST AT LEAST RUN THE FIRST RECORDING**

 ## FINAL NOTES